 Cyclones in India

 Cyclones occurfrequently in India.
-On average, they happen about 7 times a year.
-The hardest hit regions are Eastern, Southern and Western.The typical cyclone season depends on the summer monsoon.
+On average, they happen about 9 times a year.
+The hardest hit regions are Southern, Eastern and Western.The typical cyclone season depends on the summer monsoon.
 In the months before (May to June) and after (October to November), the most severe storms occur.

-The most severe cyclone to make landfall in India in the past 12 months was »Asani«.
-It reached a wind speed of up to 94 km/h on May 11, 2022 at 5:30 am local time near Bapatla and was 19 kilometers in diameter at the time.
+The most severe cyclone to make landfall in India in the past 12 months was »«.
+It reached a wind speed of up to 83 km/h on August 19, 2022 at 11:30 am local time near Kultali and was 68 kilometers in diameter at the time.
 According to the internationally accepted Saffir-Simpson classification, this corresponded to a tropical storm cyclone.
-On the open sea, speeds of up to 119 km/h were measured.

 Other natural hazards in India: